Jayden-Caldwell/Dot/Hardware.md

 This was our first prototype with everything put together so we could test everything and see if it functions how we had planned and imagined.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Pg-UxSkUzbI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Final Product

+Although we are not happy as a group with what we have achieved with Dot we have to take into perspective that we only just started tinkering with Dot at the start of second semester.
+We had no idea what was instore for us with the IRobot and how it would function until we dug deeper into it.
+We managed to come a tremendous distance so I feel we should be proud of what progress we achieved.
+Our final build consists of our robot being able to be driven using a small controller.
+Its foundation is the IRobot itself and from that we build a frame using 3D printed girders.
+In total we used 12 girders which we build a box as support.
+On top of this box is where the component housing sits with all the electronics encased inside.
+Infront of this is where the screen mount it fitted.
+Everything is currently held together using hot glue and a silicon-based glue.
+This makes the overall structure weak but it was only planned as the prototype.
+Our final goal was to get into contact with the engineering department and build a shell that would cover Dot using vacuum forming.